7 Little-Known Hacks to Race Car Handling Mastery [E Book]

 The "7 Little Known Hacks...." are 7 little-known insights into race car handling.

-Taken together, they give you a unique overview of handling that could transform your understanding of what’s required to do your own suspension set-up.
-(If others do the work, you can tell them what you want done.)
+Taken together, they give you a unique overview that could transform your understanding of what’s happening.

 Fortunately, the core theory of vehicle dynamics is not complex.
 We can move from the complexity of what’s happening at the tyres to staggeringly simple explanations of how driver control and response of the race car works.